-Businesses in certain states that sell lottery tickets to customers may be required to obtain a Lottery Bond as a condition of their state requirements.
-A Lottery Bond protects both the state and lottery winners from any potential mishandling of lottery winnings, including the processes and machinery used to dispense lottery tickets on location with the seller.
+Businesses in certain states that sell lottery tickets to customers may be required to obtain a Lottery Bond as a condition of their state contract or license requirements.
+A Lottery Surety Bond protects both the state and lottery winners from any potential mishandling of lottery winnings, including the processes and machinery used to dispense lottery tickets on location with the seller.

 Each state that has a lottery division, corporation, or organization has laws that define the sales of lottery tickets, retailer responsibilities, sweeping of the retailer accounts, payout of major winning tickets, processing of proceeds for scholarships, older residence assistance, or other purposes the state has designated for the collected funds.

 Businesses such as convenience stores at gas stations, liquor stores, grocery stores, and truck plazas can apply to become a lottery retailer.
 Some states restrict where the lottery sales can occur, so check with your state to ensure that the business establishment meets the requirements.

 Retailers benefit from lottery sales in numerous ways including increased traffic to their store, commission from the sales of the tickets sold, marketing assistance, lottery equipment, and commission on prize selling tickets.

 Retailers must apply, register, or be licensed to sell lottery products.
 Most states require a retailer to complete an application, sign a contract, and set up a checking account that includes a joint account with the state as an account holder.
 The purpose of the checking account is so that the state can “sweep” the account to collect funds from lottery sales.
 Many states will also require retailers to provide a credit report and fingerprints for a background check and may disqualify a retailer from participating if there certain negative remarks.